craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 #### Ball Bearings
 Tiny, 2 Action Cost (UNPACK > THROW)

-THROW: You throw the Ball Bearings at a space within 20 feet of you.
+THROW: You throw the Ball Bearings.
+Choose a space within 20 feet of you.
 Make a Throw Skill Check.
-If the result is equal to or greater than 14, you throw accurately, and the space you chose is
+If the result is equal to or greater than 10, you throw accurately.
+Otherwise, choose another space that is adjacent to you.
+The space you chose becomes 'Unstable'.

 Creation:
 	- 1 Watch spent at 12+ Smithing